Watch as the new downtown pool takes shape in the lot previously occupied by the Days Inn Hotel.

 How will the new pool affect downtown parking?

 The new pool will include 28 new on-site parking spaces on the 6th Avenue side of the property.
-In addition, the City is investigating angled parking along 7th Avenue to increase on-street parking beside the new pool.
-When angled parking was introduced recently on 5th Avenue, it increased parking spots by about 35 per cent.
-In addition, parking will be available at the new City parkade, which is currently under construction across from City Hall, as well as in the lot next to the Four Seasons Leisure Pool.
+Surface parking will be available next to (and inside) the new City parkade, which is currently under construction across from City Hall, as well as in the lot next to the Four Seasons Leisure Pool.

 Why won’t the new pool feature diving boards?